analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 | JP2             | Allows P0.3 to the control the state of LED2 (D2).           |
 | JP7             | Enables the CNN BOOST circuitry.
 When this jumper is connected, use the \`\--boost 2.5\` command line argument to ai8xizer.
 This enables port 2.5 during CNN computation, which enables the current boost. |
 | JP13            | Can be removed to measure the CNN current.
 To measure current connect a low impedance current meter across this jumper.
 If the meter is not low impedance, resister R14 should be removed from the board. |

+## Next Steps:  Loading and running the mnist CNN example

+Link to the CNN mnist example: